 Capital Requirements.
 We require capital primarily for normal recurring capital and re-equipping projects, modernization and expansion and development projects and acquisitions.
-Our capital needs are expected to be met principally from cash on hand, cash flows from operations and our \$75 million revolving credit facility.
+Our capital needs are expected to be met principally from cash on hand, cash flows from operations and our \$75.0 million revolving credit facility.

 We expect to spend approximately \$12.0 million per year over the next several years in our Lime and Limestone Operations for normal recurring capital and re-equipping projects at our plants and facilities to maintain or improve efficiency, ensure compliance with Environmental Laws, meet customer needs and reduce costs.
-As of December 31, 2016, we had approximately \$10.5 million, including approximately \$8.6 million for the St. Clair kiln project, in open orders or contractual commitments for our Lime and Limestone Operations and none for our Natural Gas Interests.
+As of December 31, 2017, we had approximately \$17.6 million, including approximately \$14.7 million for the St. Clair kiln project, in open orders or contractual commitments for our Lime and Limestone Operations and none for our Natural Gas Interests.

 Liquidity and Capital Resources.
-Net cash provided by operations was \$37.8 million in 2016, compared to \$32.5 million in 2015, an increase of \$5.4 million, or 16.5%.
+Net cash provided by operating activities was \$34.3 million in 2017, compared to \$37.8 million in 2016, a decrease of \$3.6 million, or 9.4%.
 Our net cash provided by operating activities is composed of net income, depreciation, depletion and amortization ("DD&A"), other non-cash items included in net income and changes in working capital.
-In 2016, net cash provided by operating activities was principally composed of \$17.8 million net income, \$16.1 million DD&A, \$1.0 million stock-based compensation and \$1.6 million increase from changes in operating assets and liabilities.
-The increase in net cash provided by operations in 2016 compared to 2015 was primarily due to the \$4.9 million increase in net income in 2016, compared to 2015, and a \$2.3 million decrease in inventories compared to a \$1.3 million increase in 2015.
-These changes were partially offset by a \$0.9 million increase in trade receivables in 2016, compared to a \$1.6 million decrease in 2015.
-The increase in trade receivables, net in 2016 resulted from the \$2.9 million increase in revenues in the fourth quarter 2016 compared to the fourth quarter 2015, while the decrease in trade receivables, net in 2015 resulted from the \$4.1 million decrease in revenues in the fourth quarter 2015 compared to the fourth quarter 2014.
+In 2017, net cash provided by operating activities was principally composed of \$27.1 million net income, \$16.5 million DD&A, \$1.4 million stock-based compensation, \$7.6 million decrease in deferred income taxes and \$3.6 million decrease from changes in operating assets and liabilities.
+Although net income increased in 2017 compared to 2016, net cash provided by operating activities in 2017, compared to 2016, decreased primarily due to a \$7.6 million decrease in deferred income taxes principally caused by the reduction in the enacted United States federal income tax rate, compared to a \$0.6 million increase in deferred income taxes in 2016.
+Additionally, prepaid expenses and other current assets and inventories, net increased by \$1.6 million and \$1.1 million, respectively, in 2017, compared to decreases of \$0.3 million and \$2.3 million, respectively, in 2016.
+These changes were partially offset by a \$0.3 million decrease in trade receivables, net in 2017, compared to a \$0.9 million increase in 2016.
+The increase in trade receivables, net in 2016 resulted from the \$2.9 million increase in revenues in the fourth quarter 2016.